What Is Earnest Money?

 When Can a Seller Keep Earnest Money?

-The seller is allowed to keep the earnest money when the buyer breaks a key part of the agreement.
-It’s important to pay particular attention to contract contingencies that impact when default or a breach of contract occurs.
+The seller may keep the earnest money when the buyer breaks a key part of the agreement.
+It’s important to pay particular attention to contract violation details such as breach and defaulting terms.

 The seller will require a legitimate reason to break the contract.
 When the buyer doesn’t meet a deadline, like failing to get the home inspected within an agreed-upon amount of time, the seller can keep the money and nullify the contract.